 So what will the anticipated new model be like?

 General design requirements call for an aircraft that can manage a range up to 9,630 Km (5,200 nmi), around 10 hours flying.
-This will enable the aircraft to be used on routes such as the North Atlantic where it would be small enough to operate into and out of smaller city airports, avoiding the traditionally over crowded main hubs.
-For passengers the benefit will be to be able to fly to far off destinations from their home airport without inconvenient connections along the way.
+This will enable the aircraft to be used on routes such as the North Atlantic where it would be small enough to operate into and out of smaller city airports, avoiding the traditionally overcrowded main hubs.
+For passengers, the benefit will be to be able to fly to far off destinations from their home airport without inconvenient connections along the way.

-The carrying capacity will of course depend on the carrier’s choice of configuration of the passenger cabin.
+The carrying capacity will, of course, depend on the carrier’s choice of configuration of the passenger cabin.
 The passenger carrying range is targeted for 220 – 270.

 The new design will require a new range of engine with thrust in the 45,000-50,000 lbs range.
-Boeing have specified a requirement for a geared turbofan.
+Boeing has specified a requirement for a geared turbofan.
 This is where a gearbox sits between the big fan at the front of the engine and the internal turbine.
-This enables greater control over the engine with the ability to maximise efficiency of engine speeds at different stages of flight.
+This enables greater control over the engine with the ability to maximise the efficiency of engine speeds at different stages of flight.
 CFM, which is 50% co-owned by G.E. and Safran, have indicated they will be competing with Rolls Royce to produce such an engine, whilst Pratt and Whitney will offer an upgraded version of their GTF engine.

 Boeing is confident in this sector of the market and estimates that they will be able to sell 4,000 797s over a period of 20 years.
 Airbus for their part are confident that their current offerings of the Airbus 321 NEO and A330 NEO will cover them, however, they haven’t ruled out the possible addition of an A322 to the Airbus family.

 Construction of the B797 is likely to draw on lessons, new techniques and new materials that have gone into the development of the 787 as well as the 737 Max.
 The wings and fuselage will be made primarily from carbon fibre materials, as is the larger 787.
 We may also see the split winglets which are a feature of the 737 Max.
-These will increase the wing lifting area, giving better fuel economy without the penalty of greater wing span.
+These will increase the wing lifting area, giving better fuel economy without the penalty of greater wingspan.
 The benefit of maintaining a lesser wingspan is to enable the aircraft to fit into smaller gate areas at smaller airports thus enabling the concept of flying between more regional centres.

 No doubt as design decisions are laid down, we will get a much clearer idea of how the latest Boeing offering will look.
 Meanwhile, 2026 seems a long way off.
 To bridge the gap, Boeing is seriously considering reintroducing the 767 300ER as an interim measure.
-It is a decision that has been on again, off again, but apparently it is currently in an on again phase.
+It is a decision that has been on again, off again, but apparently, it is currently in an on again phase.
 The last off again phase was due to the production of the 787 being lifted from 12 to 14 per month, but we assume this roadblock has been removed.

 Let us see what the future brings.

-If you know anymore about the Boeing 797 or MoM, please feel free to comment below.
+If you know any more about the Boeing 797 or MoM, please feel free to comment below.